Daniel Denoon

-Daniel Tyrell Denoon (born 28 January 2004) is a Swiss professional footballer who plays as a defender for Pisa, on loan from FC Zürich.
+Daniel Tyrell Denoon (born 28 January 2004) is a Swiss professional footballer who plays as a defender for club Pisa.

 Club career

 As a youth player, Denoon joined the youth academy of Swiss side FC Glattbrugg.
 Following his stint there, he joined the youth academy of Swiss side FCZ at the age of eleven and was promoted to the club's reserve team in 2022, where he made thirty-three league appearances and scored zero goals before being promoted to their senior team ahead of the 2024–25 season.
-During the summer of 2025, he was sent on loan to Italian Serie A side Pisa.
+During the summer of 2025, he was sent on loan to Serie A side Pisa.

 International career

 Denoon is a Switzerland youth international.
 On 21 March 2025, he debuted for the Switzerland national under-21 football team during a 0–2 away friendly loss to the Austria national under-21 football team.

 Style of play

 Denoon plays as a defender.
 Italian news website Gianluca di Marzio wrote in 2025 that "physicality is one of his greatest strengths.
 A pure central defender, skilled at building with the ball and adding depth to the team... aggressive even in attack and on set pieces.
 Adept at heading and bringing the team forward".